 Judges look for stories that are original and imaginative yet believable.
 It is important that your Short Story contain a balance of all the elements of narrative fiction: plot, setting, characterization, conflict, and resolution.
 It should not overemphasize one to the detriment of the others.
 Because of space limitations, it is important that you develop each facet of your story carefully and thoughtfully, paying particular attention to your choice of words.
 Use words economically, that is, do not use several trite, colorless words when one strong, imaginative word could replace them and enhance the tone of your story.
 Neither should you waste good words.
 Make each one count.
 Consider it carefully.
 Is it there for a reason?
 Is it used accurately?
 Does it tell the reader exactly what you want him to know, or does he have to guess at your meaning?
 When you are satisfied that your story says what you want it to say, check it carefully to eliminate errors in grammar, punctuation, and spelling.
 Also check the word count, since judges will subtract points if you exceed the limits.
 SHORT STORY WRITING JUDGING CRITERIA

-AREAS OF EVALUATION POSSIBLE POINTS

-The story

-A. Characters consistent, plausible, and motivated (1-15)

-B. Details of setting (place, time) woven into the action

-of the story (1-10)

-C. Well-planned plot, with incidents that build to a main ,

-conflict (1-15)

-D. All incidents build to a climax that resolves the conflict (1-10)

-E. Story demonstrates an evangelistic, inspirational, Biblical,

-Christian growth, patriotic, or historical theme (1-10)

-F. Story indicates creativity on the part of the author (1-15)

-The story indicates of saliting on the part of the agence.
-(1.0)

-Mechanics

-A. Neatness and general appearance (1-5)

-B. Spelling (1-5)

-C. Punctuation (1-5)

-D. Grammar is correct, tenses are consistent, subjects and ,

-verbs agree, and pronouns and antecedents agree (1-5)

-• ,

-Proper documentation submitted (1-5)

-TOTAL POINTS 100
+The s tory Α. Characters consistent, plausible, and motivated (1-15) В. Details of setting (place, time) woven into the action of the story (1-10) С. Well-planned plot, with incidents that build to a main conflict (1-15) All incidents build to a climax that resolves the conflict (1-10) E. Story demonstrates an evangelistic, inspirational, Biblical, ( , , , , , , , , , , , , , , , , , , , Christian growth, patriotic, or historical theme (1-10) F. Story indicates creativity on the part of the author (1-15) Mecha anics Α. Neatness and general appearance (1-5) В. Spelling (1-5) С. Punctuation (1-5) D. Grammar is correct, tenses are consistent, subjects and verbs agree, and pronouns and antecedents agree (1-5) Dropo r documentation submitted (15) • r documentation submitted L POINTS (1-5) 100